NamPhuThuy/Unity-Multiplayer-Sample/README.md

 # Unity-Multiplayer-with-Netcode-for-GameObjects
-This is a sample project of using Netcode for GameObject to create a multiplayer game
+This is a sample multiplayer game

 ## 1: Create and Join Lobby